-Director Thomas Stuber's delightfully considered third feature fully immerses the viewer in this culturally specific folk tragedy which resonates with films like I, Daniel Blake, portraying the way capitalist world.
-It's simple but deeply suspenseful, and as the screws turn in feel all the possible resonances without A lively and often surprising soundtrack Director: Thomas Stuber Germany 2018 | 126 mins
+Director Thomas Stuber's delightfully considered third feature fully immerses the viewer in this culturally specific folk tragedy which resonates with films like I, Daniel Blake, portraying the way people slip through the gaps in a capitalist world.
+It's simple but deeply suspenseful, and as the screws turn in the plot, several heavy threats hang large.
+Yet Stuber's craft allows us to feel all the possible resonances without taking us to melodrama, and in the end the story's subtlety is its triumph.
+A lively and often surprising soundtrack sets In the Aisles squarely in its own compassionate, totally engaging and unique world. - Jo Randerson love!" - Bruno to Christian in